 Freezing and Storing Sweet Potato Pie

 Yes, you can freeze it!
-Cool the pie completely, wrap it in a couple of layers of plastic wrap and then in foil.
+Freezing works best with a baked pie.
+After baking, cool the pie completely, wrap it in a couple of layers of plastic wrap and then in foil.
 Freeze for up to one month.

 Defrost in the refrigerator for several hours or overnight.
-Bring to room temperature before serving (and refresh in the pie in the oven for about 10 minutes at 350oF, if you like).
+Bring to room temperature before serving (and refresh in the pie in the oven for about 10 minutes at 350°F, if you like).

 Leftover pie will keep for up to four days in the refrigerator.